ChiriVulpes/soulus/README.md

 By default, a summoner can hold 64 Blood Crystals, ranging from 1 entity summoned to 64 entities summoned.

+## Summoned Mobs Drop Bones

+By default, most mobs summoned by the summoner drop bones matching their bone type.
+This is configurable in the [Essences Config](./docs/CONFIG.md#config-essences-)

 ## Misc [↑](#table-of-contents)

 ### Glue [↑](#table-of-contents)